Empowering Women to Take Charge of Their Health

 In the spirit of the 18th annual National Women’s Health Week, we are encouraging women to make all aspects of their health a priority, especially their gastrointestinal health.
-To that end, we thought it would be beneficial to sit down with our premier female physicians Dr. Claudia Barghash and Dr. Kristen Lee of the Women’s Wellness Center to discuss the issues surrounding women and the sensitive subject of digestive care:
+To that end, we thought it would be beneficial to sit down with our premier female physician Dr. Claudia Barghash to discuss the issues surrounding women and the sensitive subject of digestive care:

 Q: What are some of the more common types of gastrointestinal issues you see with female patients?

 Q: Are there special steps women should take when it comes to certain gastrointestinal conditions?

 Dr. Barghash: Along with diet, what women can do to decrease common abdominal disorders includes—with our help—educating themselves about healthy lifestyle choices, stress-reduction techniques, and use of some over-the-counter medications, fibers and probiotics.

 Q: Do you feel that women are more comfortable seeing a female gastroenterologist for their issues?

 Dr. Barghash: Yes, I think women do feel more comfortable discussing their digestive and pelvic issues with a female gastroenterologist.
 In fact, I think their preference for a female over a male may result in delaying their evaluation and possibly even their colonoscopy screening.